top of page

 Have questions?
 We’ve answered the most common ones to help you choose the right balcony solar system.

-• Thunder uses lightweight flexible panels that weigh roughly a third of the rigid glass panels used by most imported brands.
-This makes our systems practical for fences, walls and surfaces that cannot support heavy panels.
-Beyond the hardware, Thunder offers professional installation across Greater London, handles your G98 DNO notification, provides PV system design based on your specific property, and has completed real solar projects on UK homes.
-We are also the only compact solar company that offers a full solar journey, from a 360W garden kit all the way to a full MCS-certified rooftop installation, so you can grow your system as your needs change.
+• Most imported kits give you one option.
+Thunder gives you two: lightweight flexible Storm panels that weigh roughly a third of conventional rigid glass, for fences, walls and balconies that cannot take heavy panels, and rigid Bolt panels built for gardens, sheds and flat roofs, still far lighter than typical rigid modules.
+Beyond the hardware, Thunder offers professional installation across Greater London, handles your G98 DNO notification, provides PV system design based on your specific property, includes free UK delivery, and has completed real solar projects on UK homes.
+We are also the only compact solar company offering a full solar journey, from a 360W garden kit all the way to a full MCS-certified rooftop installation, so you can grow your system as your needs change.

 • Yes.
 Thunder has completed a project in North London where balcony-mounted solar systems helped a new residential building achieve SAP compliance when rooftop capacity alone was insufficient.
 Compact solar is relevant not only for bill savings but also for property developers working under the Future Homes Standard, which requires most new homes to include on-site renewable generation from 2028.

-• In most cases, no. Compact solar panels mounted on fences, walls and balconies typically fall within permitted development rights.
+• In most cases, no. Compact solar panels mounted on fences, walls, balconies and in gardens typically fall within permitted development rights.
 Restrictions may apply for listed buildings or properties in conservation areas.
 Check with your local planning authority if you are unsure.

 • Yes.
 Thunder systems are designed to be portable.
-The panels are lightweight and mount with straps or brackets that can be removed without damaging the surface.
+Storm panels are lightweight and mount with straps or brackets that can be removed without damaging the surface, and Bolt panels are freestanding or bracket-mounted rather than built into the property.
 When plug-in regulations are in effect, taking your system to a new home will be as simple as unplugging it.

 Unbox the Future of